-My current research is on the evolution and ecology of host-pathogen interactions, especially population genetics of invertebrate hosts of Chagas' disease and whirling disease, computational biology including spatial models of evolution, mathematical biology.
+My research is on the evolution and ecology of host-pathogen interactions, especially population genetics of invertebrate hosts of Chagas' disease and whirling disease.

 Chagas Disease: Chagas disease, caused by Trypanosoma cruzi, afflicts up to 11 million people in Latin America and causes potentially life-threatening disease in up to one third of those infected.
 Reducing new infections of Chagas disease ultimately depends on vector control.
-Knowledge of vector population structure and sources of infesting insects are vital to the success of vector control strategies; however, the extent of population structure, migration between populations, and the source(s) of re-infestation following insecticide application are virtually unknown.
-We are working to develop a basic understanding of the molecular population genetics of the insect vectors in endemic areas in Bolivia and Guatemala.
-Our population genetic studied are helpful because vector control efforts require an understanding of migration.
-Understanding the dynamics of vector population structure will ultimately lead to more effective control of T. cruzi transmission.
+Knowledge of vector population structure, sources of infesting insects and vector feeding habits are vital to the success of vector control strategies.
+We are working to develop a basic understanding of these topics in endemic areas of Guatemala using genomics approaches.

 The work is done in collaboration with Juan Carlos Pizarro, Universidad de San Francisco Xavier, Sucre, Bolivia, Patricia Dorn Loyola University, New Orleans and Carlota Monroy, Universidad de San Carlos de Guatemala.
-My graduate students David Lucero and Nick De La Rua are also working on Chagas disease.
+My graduate students Judith Keller and Raquel Lima are also working on Chagas disease.

 Whirling Disease: In collaboration with Billie L. Kerans (Montana State University), and Donna M. Rizzo (University of Vermont), I am helping to characterize Oligocheate communities to monitor Myxobolus cerebralis infection on the Madison River, MT.

 In the 1950's, the fish parasite, Myxobolus cerebralis invaded the US from Europe.
-The parasite invades cartilagenous skeletal tissue surrounding the brain causing fish to swim in circles, hence the name.
-Whirling disease has devastated populations of wild rainbow trout (Oncorhynchus mykiss) and is contributing to the decline of Yellowstone cutthroat trout (O. clarki bouvieri).
 Although M. cerebralis has been detected in watersheds throughout much of the US, the distribution and severity of whirling disease is both regionally and locally variable.